Gottlieb Stäuble: Club career

 Stäuble played with Basel until the end of the 1950–51 Nationalliga A season.
 That season he played 17 league matches and scored seven goals.
 In the 3rd principal round of the Swiss Cup on 29 October 1950 in the away match against FC Münchenstein he scored his first hat-trick in this competition.

 During the summer break 1951 Stäuble joined BSC Young Boys, where he stayed for two seasons.
 Then he joined Lausanne-Sport, where he also stayed two seasons.

 Then during the summer of 1955 Stäuble rejoined his club of origin.
 This was the period in which the club, under chairman Jules Düblin, started employing more semi-professional players and paying larger sums for the transfers of new players, because the team was playing in the lower midfield of the domestic league and were in danger of relegation.
-Together with the new trainer Béla Sárosi (FC Lugano) and new players such as Silvan Thüler (FC Solothurn) and Jürgen Sanmann (Concordia Hamburg), Stäuble was to help improve the team's situation.
+Together with the new trainer Béla Sárosi (FC Lugano) and new players such as Silvan Thüler (FC Solothurn) and Peter-Jürgen Sanmann (Concordia Hamburg), Stäuble was to help improve the team's situation.
 Indeed, he fitted in well with striker colleague Josef "Seppe" Hügi.
 Hügi scored 19 times during the 1955–56 season and Stäuble 18, together they scored more than half of the team's goals.
 However, in the four years in his second period with the club, they never rose above fourth position in the table.

 Between the years 1946 and 1951, and again from 1955 to 1959 Stäuble played a total of 286 games for Basel scoring a total of 123 goals.
 185 of these games were in the Nationalliga A, 23 in the Swiss Cup and 78 were friendly games.
 He scored 81 goals in the domestic league, 13 in the Swiss Cup and the other 29 were scored during the test games.

 Following his time with Basel, Stäuble moved on to play for Biel-Bienne.
 He stayed with them, apart from a short period with FC Bern, until the end of his active football career.